 Additionally, it is possible for epigenetic alterations to DNA to be passed to future generations.
 In cannabis and hemp, once the desired traits have been achieved, inheritability ensures each new seed carries the same characteristics.

-How Cann10 EpiGen Use Advanced Techniques for Better Cannabis
+How Cann10 EpiGen Use Advanced Epigenetics Technology for Better Cannabis

-In this case, the epigenetics technique involves using a breeding process that reveals hidden parts of the plant’s DNA and enables select genes to express themselves.
+In this case, the epigenetics technology involves using a breeding process that reveals hidden parts of the plant’s DNA and enables select genes to express themselves.

 It’s important to note that this process is not the same as genetic modification, as some cannabis news outlets have mistakenly reported.
 Epigenetics does not actually change the DNA itself — instead, it modifies the way the DNA sequence is used by the organism.
 In other words, epigenetics can alter a plant’s traits, but it doesn’t change the actual cannabis genome.

 By increasing photosynthesis, epigenetics technology has shown improvements in the yields of other types of crops such as tomatoes and corn.
 Researchers managed to multiply the plants’ photosynthesis level by 100, which allows the crops to increase in yield significantly.